lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Computes the remainder resulting from dividing elements of arrays or vectors with the given value(s).
+Computes the remainder resulting from dividing elements of arrays, vectors, or static arrays with the given value(s).

 If any of the involved arrays/vectors are null, undefined behavior occurs.
 If the divisor is zero and the computation involves integers, behavior is undefined.
 For floating-point types, behavior depends on the machine.

-The first two source registers must be arrays or vectors of the types allowed in ari.rem_, and must have the same element type.
+The first two source registers must be arrays, vectors, or static arrays of the types allowed in ari.rem_, and must have the same element type.

 The third source register must be of the element type of the first source register, or be an array or vector of the first source register's element